Past CPD Events

 - consider how staff and team care can be enhanced by using this model.

-This event is relevant for all professionals tasked with leading or influencing other colleagues, teams or systems supporting service users with complex needs and/or high risks.
+This event was relevant for all professionals tasked with leading or influencing other colleagues, teams or systems supporting service users with complex needs and/or high risks.

 David Harvey is a Consultant Clinical Psychologist and Cognitive Analytic Therapy Practitioner working in forensic inpatient and community services in Yorkshire.
 He has worked for over fifteen years in services supporting people with complex mental health needs, who may pose a risk of harm to others or themselves.
 This includes work with the NHS, Probation, Courts, Children’s Services and Prisons.